-Footballers’ wages: How long would it take a top player to earn your salary?
+Footballers’ wages: How long would it take you to earn a star player’s salary?

 -